Skip to main content

 CompanyCityWorkersTypeDate

-Leading the list was Via Christi at its Wichita facility, reporting 218 affected workers.
-Ace Electrical Acquisitions, LLC followed with 123 workers.
+The biggest impact was at Via Christi at its Wichita facility, reporting 218 affected workers.
+Ace Electrical Acquisitions followed with 123 workers.

 Trend & Outlook

-The filings reflect a mixed picture for Kansas's labor market, with activity diverging between monthly and annual comparisons.
-The Utilities sector warrants close attention heading into the next period.
+This data points to a mixed picture for Kansas's labor market, with activity diverging between monthly and annual comparisons.
+The Healthcare sector warrants close attention heading into the next period.

 This analysis is based on official WARN Act filings reported by Kansas.
 The Worker Adjustment and Retraining Notification (WARN) Act requires employers with 100+ employees to provide 60-day advance notice of mass layoffs and plant closings.
 Data is updated daily by WARN Firehose.
 View all Kansas WARN notices, browse layoffs by state, or download the full dataset.